 - Finalize versions of your personal statement and résumé; have them proofed by three different people.

 - Give recommenders information about your reasons for attending graduate school, deadlines, etc.

 - Complete application forms; make copies of each before sending

 - Fill out the FAFSA as close to January 1 as possible to qualify for federal aid; apply for grants, fellowships, and assistantships.

 - Prepare for possible interviews; contact the Career Service Office if interested in a mock interview.

 Most programs will not review an application until it is complete and probably will not review it at all if anything is late – so start early.
 Always have a copy of all your application materials in case items get lost.
 Also, be sure to call to confirm the receipt of all your materials.
 Remember – most programs receive many applications and may be looking for quick ways to eliminate applicants.
 A small error or an unprofessional-looking application may be all they need to send yours to the bottom of the stack.

 You should plan to have approximately $300 to $500 available, as application fees can be as much as $100 per school.
 These fees are typically not refundable, so do your research and be fairly certain of your interest in a school before applying.

-Graduate schools often ask for resumes/cvs - or at least a list of experiences - to consider in addition to your GPA and test scores as admissions criteria.
-A resume for graduate school application is essentially the same as for a job search; however, it’s a good idea to structure the resume to highlight the skills and qualifications that would be valued in a particular graduate program, such as research experience, related jobs or activities, and so forth.
+Graduate schools often ask for résumés/CVs – or at least a list of experiences – to consider in addition to your GPA and test scores as admission criteria.
+A résumé for graduate school application is essentially the same as for a job search; however, it’s a good idea to structure the résumé to highlight the skills and qualifications that would be valued in a particular graduate program, such as research experience, related jobs or activities, and so forth.